 In the course of this process, I sometimes witness a startling moment when the mundane reality of the specimen undergoes a quiet metamorphosis.
 Here, outside of time, place, and scale, a tattered leaf or pressed wildflower enters an ambiguous, metaphorical realm.
 Hovering between specimen and poetry, science and art, the moment challenges me to measure the immeasurable: the inevitability of loss and the transcendence of beauty.

 The Traces portfolio continues my exploration of the interface between drawing and photography, with an emphasis on the textural and expressive qualities of mark-making.
 Like all of my work, these are direct photographs, not samples of digital wizardry.
 Working at an east window with morning light, I sandwich natural objects between layers of scratched/drawn Plexiglas, glass and acetate and then shoot through the layers, as if peering through levels of time and memory.
+Some of the images are then printed as negatives, as well as positives.
 Like the objects themselves, these images resist classification, existing somewhere between drawing and photography, documentation and fiction, body and spirit.

 Specimens: a stirring of air, a shifting of light